Keyboard shortcuts

 System Architecture

-This document gives an intuitive overview of Aura's architecture.
-It covers the core abstractions, data flow patterns, and component interactions that define the system.
-Formal definitions live in Theoretical Model, an overview of the implementation can be found in Project Structure.
+This document gives an intuitive overview of Aura's architecture, covering core abstractions, information flow and component interactions.
+Formal definitions live in Theoretical Model.
+Crate organization are documented in Project Structure.

 Overview

-The system operates without dedicated servers.
+The system is designed to operate without dedicated servers.
 Discovery, availability, and recovery are provided by the web of trust.
-Peers relay messages for each other based on social relationships.
-No single party can observe all communication or deny service.
+Peers relay messages for one another based on social proximity.
+Without centralized routing, no single party can observe all traffic or deny service.

 flowchart TB